The Battle of the Labyrinth

-The Battle of the Labyrinth is an American fantasy-adventure novel based on Greek mythology written by Rick Riordan.
-It is the fourth novel in the Percy Jackson & the Olympians series.
-The novel was first published in the United States on 6 May 2008 by Hyperion Books for Children, an imprint of Disney Publishing Worldwide.
+The Battle of the Labyrinth is a 2008 American children's fantasy action-adventure middle grade children's fiction novel based on Greek mythology written by American author Rick Riordan.
+The fourth novel in the Percy Jackson & the Olympians series, the book was first published in the United States on 6 May 2008 by Hyperion Books for Children, an imprint of Disney Publishing Worldwide.
 It has been published in hardcover, audiobook, ebook, and large-print editions.
 The Battle of the Labyrinth has been translated into 29 languages from its original English.

-The book follows the adventures of modern-day fourteen-year-old demigod Percy Jackson, the son of a mortal woman and the Greek god Poseidon.
+The book follows the adventures of modern-day fourteen-year-old demigod Percy Jackson, the son of Sally Jackson, a mortal woman, and the Greek god Poseidon.
 Percy and his friends Annabeth Chase, Grover Underwood, Rachel Dare, and Tyson attempt to stop Luke Castellan and his army from invading Camp Half-Blood through Daedalus's labyrinth by trying to prevent Ariadne's string from falling into his hands.

 The Battle of the Labyrinth received mostly positive reviews, with critics praising the storyline, humor, and action present in the novel.
 It was on the Amazon Children's bestseller list and Publishers Weekly Facts and Figures bestseller list.
 It was also the runner-up for the 2010 Indian Paintbrush Book Award.

 Plot

 Percy Jackson attends freshman orientation at Goode High School, where he sees Rachel Elizabeth Dare, a mortal girl who can see through the Mist.
 She helps him fight two empousai and escape.
+This causes Rachel to be arrested and imprisoned at a prison.
 Percy travels to Camp Half-Blood, where he learns Grover is in trouble with the Council of Cloven Elders for not having found Pan.
 Annabeth Chase and Percy find an entrance into the Labyrinth, which presents a possible invasion route for Luke Castellan.
 Annabeth is given a quest to find Daedalus and convince him not to give Ariadne's string to Luke, which would help him navigate the Labyrinth.
 She chooses Grover, Percy, and Tyson to accompany her.
 Before leaving, Percy learns that Nico di Angelo plans to resurrect his late sister, Bianca (with help from King Minos) by exchanging her soul for someone who has cheated death – like Percy.

 In the maze, Percy and his friends face many trials, including meeting Briares and Janus, before arriving at the ranch of Geryon and meeting Nico.
 Nico is not happy to see Percy again, but the spirit of Bianca convinces him to trust Percy.
-So that Nico can be safe, he remains at the ranch whilst Percy and the others return to the labyrinth.
+So that Nico can be safe, he remains at the ranch while Percy and the others return to the labyrinth.
 They seek out Hephaestus' help.
 After speaking to him, they part ways; Tyson and Grover search for Pan, while Annabeth and Percy go to the God's forge in the volcano Mount St. Helens.
 In the forge, Percy is almost killed by Kronos's smiths.
 Percy and Annabeth kiss before he escapes by causing an earthquake that ejects him from the volcano.